-- The aim of processing your personal data is participation in the PROM Programme.
-The legal basis for the processing of personal basis is:
+The legal basis for the processing of personal data is:

 - Art.
 6(1)(c) of the Regulation (EU) 2016/679 of the European Parliament and the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation) (Official Journal of the European Union, L 119, 4 May 2016, p.
 1, as amended), hereinafter referred to as RODO, e.g. the processing is indispensable for fulfilling the legal obligation incumbent on the administrator,

 - Act of 20 July 2018 Law on Higher Education (Journal of Laws of 2018, item 1668),